 Application of RTV Coatings at Substations on Crete

 A comparison is provided in the graphs of Fig. 9.
-In the first illustrates monthly distribution of accumulated charge recorded on the surface of monitored 150 kV porcelain post insulators (i.e. average behavior).
+The first illustrates monthly distribution of accumulated charge recorded on the surface of monitored 150 kV porcelain post insulators (i.e. average behavior).
 It is evident that surface activity takes place, as expected, mainly during the dry summer months, especially from August to October.
 In the second, the same distribution is shown this time for RTV coated insulators having the same geometry, over the same period of time and installed at the same location.
-Values of accumulated charge (vertical axis) are therefore indicative of the improvement achieved.
+Values of accumulated charge (vertical axis) are therefore indicative of improvements achieved.

 Monitoring leakage current, while a valuable tool to fully understand behavior of RTV coatings under such service conditions, is not by itself sufficient to support complete evaluation of coating condition.
 Performance improvement was verified but these measurements were not able to detect the full impact of any ageing phenomena.